Vegan Tamales Recipe | Tamales Rojos

 Ingredients Needed for Vegan Tamales Rojos

-- Vegetable Shortening: It’s not the healthiest fat around but it does resemble most the traditional lard or vegetable shortening in traditional tamales recipes with meat.
+Vegetable Shortening: It’s not the healthiest fat around but it does resemble most the traditional lard used in traditional tamales recipes made with meat.
 In my cookbook I have masa recipes using vegetable oil and another using coconut oil.

 Additional Ingredients and Variations: